Tendrils reflects on trauma and healing through art and literature

-Tendrils is an art and literature journal dedicated to fostering healing and sparking conversations around trauma.
+Tendrils is an art & literary journal dedicated to fostering healing and sparking conversations around trauma.
 We believe art is a vehicle for profound positive transformation and that true healing from trauma is a collective journey, rooted in community, empathy, and creativity.

-Tendrils will be available in print and online.
-The full print version will be available for purchase, while a curated online version will be accessible for free.
+Tendrils is available in print and online.
+The premier print edition is now available for purchase, and a smaller curated online edition is accessible for free.

-Founded by Rebecca Perez, Tendrils is committed to being a sanctuary for both artists and readers, where stories and art come together to inspire and support collective healing.
+Tendrils is committed to being a space for both artists and readers, where literature and art come together to inspire and support collective healing.

 About Rebecca Perez